matosjoaops/TVVS-PROJ/assignment01/report/report.md

 #### Report after fixes

-After configuring the rules and fixing the 5 bugs, Checkstyle was throwing 1947 warnings and 0 errors.
+After configuring the rules and fixing the five bugs, Checkstyle threw 1947 warnings and 0 errors.

 ### PMD

 PMD is a tool used to report issues on the source code of an application.
-It has predefined rules and gives the possibility to costumize the ruleset.
+It has predefined rules and gives the possibility to customize the ruleset.

 #### Configuration